tpalko/photo-binner/README.md

 Your Android smartphone can be accessed by `photobinner` from your Linux computer using `adb`, the Android Debug Bridge.
 For Android 4.2.2 and up, this access will require an RSA keypair.

+Also, when choosing the USB connection type, choose "Transfer Files (MTP)".
+"Transfer Files" without a this protocol designation may result in the connection being dropped randomly, generating a misleading 'Nonetype has no attribute ReadUntilClose'.

 The Python module `adb` is available through PyPi.
 If you want the command-line `adb` tool, this is available with the `adb` package, at least on Debian Stretch.
 Installing `adb` will also give you `android-sdk-platform-tools-common`, which contains the udev